Drihmia/AI_STUDY_ASSISTANT_FRONTEND/README.md

 *   **The Solution:** We have now introduced two key communication features: a **Contact Teacher** form and a **Feedback Page**.
 Authenticated users can easily send messages and submit ratings, with their identity securely passed from the frontend to the backend.
 This allows for a clear and reliable communication loop.
 *   **The Impact:** These new channels empower users to contribute to the app's development and get the support they need.
 It provides the development team with direct access to user feedback, which is crucial for making informed decisions on future improvements and features.

+### Building a Community: The Feedback Wall

+*   **The Challenge:** Users often felt isolated in their experience, unaware of how others were using or benefiting from the platform.
+There was also no public space to showcase community support or constructive criticism.
+*   **The Solution:** We created the **Community Feedback Wall**.
+This feature allows users to post public feedback, creating a transparent forum where students can share their thoughts, admire new features, or suggest improvements.
+*   **The Impact:** This fosters a sense of community and trust.
+It turns the application into a shared space where users feel heard and valued, and it provides social proof for new users exploring the platform.

 ### Seamless Learning Across Devices with Secure Authentication

 *   **The Challenge:** Initially, user conversations were tracked using browser cookies.
 This meant if a user switched from their laptop to their phone, their entire chat history was lost.
 This created a fragmented and frustrating experience, hindering continuous learning.